jwd83/pyuniversalis/README.md

 # pyuniversalis
 A simple python class to access the FFXIV marketboard API Universalis.
 Only works by region at the moment and defaults to `North-America`

+Presently requires a folder at `./log/` relative to itself to store JSON responses.

 Example code:

 ```python